 The easiest way to book is to head straight to City Hall (for Disneyland Park tours) or Studio Services (for Walt Disney Studios Park tours) at the entrance to each park on the day you arrive.

-All tours take place in a number of languages, including French, English and German, usually alternating day-by-day with two tours (in two different languages) each day.
+Both main park tours take place in a number of languages, including French, English and Spanish, sometimes alternating day-by-day with two tours (in two different languages) each day.